microsoft/FASTER/README.md

 # Introduction

 Managing large application state easily and with high performance is one of the hardest problems in the cloud today.

-We present FASTER, a new concurrent key-value store designed for point lookups and heavy updates.
+FASTER is a concurrent key-value store + cache that is designed for point lookups and heavy updates.
 FASTER supports data larger than memory, by leveraging fast external storage.
+It also supports consistent recovery using a new checkpointing technique that lets applications trade-off performance for commit latency.

-What differentiates FASTER are its cache-optimized index that achieves very high performance — up to 160 million operations per second when data fits in memory; its unique “hybrid record log” design that combines a traditional persistent log with in-place updates, to shape the memory working set and retain performance; and its architecture as a component that can be embedded in cloud apps.
+What differentiates FASTER from a technical perspective are (1) its latch-free cache-optimized index; (2) its unique “hybrid record log” design that combines a traditional persistent append-only log with in-place updates, to shape the memory working set and retain performance; (3) its architecture as a component that can be embedded in multi-threaded cloud apps; and (4) its asynchronous recovery model based on group commit.

-FASTER achieves higher throughput than current systems, by more than two orders of magnitude, and scales better than current pure in-memory data structures, for in-memory working sets.
+For standard benchmarks where the working set fits in main memory, we found FASTER to achieve significantly higher throughput than current systems, and match or exceed the performance of pure in-memory data structures while offering more functionality.
+See [the SIGMOD paper](https://www.microsoft.com/en-us/research/uploads/prod/2018/03/faster-sigmod18.pdf) for more details.

-FASTER also offers a new consistent recovery scheme that achieves better performance at the expense of slightly higher commit latency.

 # Getting Started